-Before we discuss Blackhole Lists (RBLs), we need to cover some background information on email security.
+Before we discuss Blackhole Lists (RBLs), we need to cover some background information regarding email security on a VPS with cPanel.
 One of the first things a cPanel user should learn is how to block spam in cPanel with DNS records and prevent your emails from being marked as junk.
-That guide covers a lot of automated technical controls that can stop more obvious spam.
+Many guides cover a lot of automated technical controls that can stop more obvious spam.
 But it’s not enough.

 Phishing has been a top three most reported breach method for the last five years, according to Verizon’s 2020 Data Breach Investigation Report (DBIR).
 That means more needs to be done to mitigate phishing and other Business Email Compromise (BEC) attacks.
 And there undoubtedly are cyber attackers who know how to spam with cPanel or bypass these controls.

 Blocking IP addresses from emailing your web server is another technical control to improve email security.
 WebHost Manager (WHM) allows multiple methods for this.
 The easiest is by country and domain.
 But with virtual private networks (VPNs) and proxy services (some free) being commonly used to bypass region restrictions, there’s still a lot of room for improvement.

 A Real-time Blackhole List (RBL), or DNSBL, can help.

 Sometimes used interchangeably with blacklist, a RBL is a list of IP addresses and domains that are known or suspected to be used for malicious purposes.
 That includes multiple factors: